OCR System

 | Archive-bomb or oversized input | Rejected before parsing/OCR exhausts resources |

-| Object storage failure | Upload returns structured 503; partial uploaded objects are best-effort deleted |
+| Object storage failure | Upload failure is mapped through the ingestion API contract, and already-stored objects are deleted on a best-effort basis |

 | Low-confidence OCR | Chunk/document state becomes needs_ocr_review; no embedding is stored |